 Both the iPad and the 11″ iPad Pro have plenty of differences when it comes to their specs, features, and software, but the design of each product shouldn’t be overlooked.
 Despite the similarities between the two models, there are some pretty major design differences that might make you consider the iPad Pro over the regular iPad.

-Apple refreshed both the iPad and the iPad Pro for 2020, but neither received major redesigns this year.
-That means that the 8th-gen iPad is still rocking the 10.2″ display from 2019’s refresh, while the iPad Pro is still using the same design from 2018.
+With every new generation of iPad, there are some changes and also similarities.
+That means that the 9th-gen iPad is still rocking the 10.2″ display from 2019’s refresh, while the iPad Pro is still using the same design from 2018.
 Both models are pretty unique from each other, so it’s worth diving deeper into both designs.

 Speaking of which, the biggest difference between this year’s entry-level iPad and its premium older brother is the display.
 It isn’t just the size—though obviously, the 11″ display on the iPad Pro is larger than the 10.2″ screen on the $329 model—but the quality.
 The screen on this year’s iPad still lacks the anti-reflective coating and the laminated display on both the iPad Pro and the 2019 iPad Air.
 While most consumers won’t notice the lack of an anti-reflection film across their device, the continued lack of lamination is notable.

-The newest iPad Pro was released this spring, and compared to the previous upgrade in 2018, it’s a fairly minor change.
+The newest iPad Pro was released last spring and came with an upgrade to the SoC (System on a Chip) that runs it, the Apple M1 chip.
 It keeps the design of last year’s unit, which ditched the classic “big iPhone” look for something closer to a laptop display that has had its keyboard removed.
 The iPad Pro is all screen, surrounded by a thin layer of bezel that makes it possible to hold the device without constantly registering accidental screen presses.
 The curves of the iPad match the curves of the screen, ditching the classic rectangle for something a bit more fun and friendly to use.

 The iPad Pro isn’t larger or smaller than the entry-level iPad; it’s about the same size, just in a slightly different shape.
 However, it is definitely thinner.
 At 5.9mm, it’s more than a millimeter and a half thinner than the 7.5mm iPad, and you can really feel that difference when holding it in your hands.
 Aluminum on the back of the device makes everything feel premium, but unfortunately, you can only pick up the iPad Pro in space gray or silver.
 The new iPad Air may not feature the same high-refresh rate as the Pro—more on that below—but the Air does get new colors exclusive to the mid-range iPad, including blue and green.